TomFarley/air/docs/sphinx/source/usage/exercise.rst

    A `script in ir_tools <https://git.ccfe.ac.uk/mast-u-diagnostics/ir_tools/-/blob/dev/ir_tools/calcam_calibration
    /generate_calcam_calib_images.py#L373>`_ can be used to identify, enhance and save suitable calibration images for a given shot.
-   To use this, make sure you can cloned the ir_tools repository and then edit generate_calcam_calib_images.py to set the camera, shot and machine variables to your chosen values at the bottom of the script.
+   To use this, make sure you can cloned the ir_tools repository and then edit the following variables at the bottom of the generate_calcam_calib_images.py script:
+   #. camera - raw diagnotic tag name eg 'rit'
+   #. shot - pulse number
+   #. machine - eg 'mast_u'/'mast'
+   #. n_images - number of highest intensity frames to select and enhance
+   #. etc. ...

    It can then be run with:

    .. code-block:: bash